 - Funny Background Event: During the "concert" scenes in the song's chorus, a puppet version of Phil Collins can be found in front singing, and a second one behind the drums, occasionally standing up from behind to sing the "whoa-ohhh-oh's".
 The background Phil also is playing drums with the palms of his hands, bongos-style.

-- A Nuclear Error: Played for comedy.
+- A Nuclear Error: Played for Laughs.
 Reagan pushes by mistake a button labeled "Nuke" at the end of the video.
 "That was one heck of a nurse!"

 - Dope Slap: Nancy awards Ron one as a response.

 - Looks Like Jesus: Mike Rutherford's puppet, which was later reused as Jesus in later seasons.

 - The Pope: John Paul II is briefly seen rocking on a guitar!